Botspot/pi-apps/README.md

      Now, the next time Settings is opened, you will see:
      ![auto-donate](https://i.ibb.co/nzBNgFT/auto-donate.png)
      With this file-based approach, adding new settings (and/or parameters) is much easier to do and in a standardized way.
 (As opposed to adding new settings by editing a bash script)
+     - `bitlylink` - Simple bash script that fetches a Pi-Apps analytics link, if enabled.
+     - `categoryedit` - This script is the Pi-Apps Category Editor.
      - `git_url` This simple file stores this link: https://github.com/Botspot/pi-apps
      If you fork this repository and make changes, you will want Pi-Apps checking for updates from your repository, not this main one.
-Simply change the URL in this file to switch to your repository.
+Simply change the URL in this file to use your repository.
+     - `preload-daemon` - A simple wrapper for the `preload` script.
+It periodically updates all app lists for each category for minimal latency.
+     - `terminal-run` - This script is used to run multi-line scripts in a terminal.
+As easy as that sounds, in reality each terminal is different.
+So to be compatible with all Raspberry Pi OS'es, `terminal-run` is necessary to ensure terminal windows open and run properly.
    - `icons/` This stores all the icons that are embedded into various dialogs.
      - `screenshots/` Stores screenshots of various dialogs, mainly used as an image hosting service, though I suppose they could come in handy if an offline help dialog was made.
    - `update/` This folder holds the latest version of the entire Pi-Apps repository.
 It's contents is re-downloaded every time the `updater` script checks for updates.
 It is used to compare file hashes, detect when an app or file can be updated, and is used to copy new file versions into the main `pi-apps/` directory during an update.